DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 #### Reserved Capacity for Azure OpenAI Service

-Reserved capacity, or Provisioned Throughput Units (PTU), for AOAI.
+Reserved capacity, or Provisioned Throughput Units (PTU), for Azure OpenAI.
 The newer offering is PTU-M (Managed), where the backend compute is abstracted away, pooling of resources.
 Beyond the default TPMs described above, this Azure OpenAI service feature, PTUs, defines the model processing capacity, using reserved resources, for processing prompts and generating completions.

-PTUs are purchased as a monthly commitment with an auto-renewal option, which will reserve AOAI capacity within an Azure subscription, using a specific model, in a specific Azure region.
+PTUs are purchased as a monthly commitment with an auto-renewal option, which will reserve Azure OpenAI capacity within an Azure subscription, using a specific model, in a specific Azure region.
 TPM and PTU can be used together to provide scaling within a single region.

-PTU minimums are VERY expense thus requiring ADP to be at a certain scale to justify the cost between its Delivery Projects.
+PTU minimums are VERY expensive thus requiring ADP to be at a certain scale to justify the cost between its Delivery Projects.

 ### Key Resources